ethereum/EIPs/EIPS/eip-dynamic-target-base-fee.md

 ## Abstract

 This EIP proposes to modify the EIP-1559 mechanism to make the target block gas and blob count adjust dynamically.
 This adjustment will target a specific price for a simple transfer on L1 (in the case of target block gas) and on L2 (in the case of target blob count).
+The price target will be set each epoch through validators voting.

 ## Motivation